BrainDINO: A Brain MRI Foundation Model for Generalizable Clinical Representation Learning: Results

-\paragraph{Post-Stroke Temporal Prediction} We further evaluated pathological temporal modeling on the ATLAS dataset by predicting Days Post Stroke (DPS), a task assessing lesion-driven structural evolution rather than normative aging, measured by MAE (days) (Fig.~\ref{fig:Downstream_Results}(k)).
+\paragraph{Post-Stroke Temporal Prediction} We further evaluated pathological temporal modeling on the ATLAS dataset by predicting Days Post Stroke (DPS), a task assessing lesion-driven structural evolution rather than normative aging, measured by MAE (days) (Fig.~\ref{fig:Downstream_Results}(l)).
 At $10\%$ supervision ($n=21$), BrainDINO achieved an MAE of $56.6 \pm 4.1$ days, comparable to BM-MAE ($55.4$) and BrainIAC ($56.2$), with no statistically significant differences among MRI-specific models.
 From $20\%$ supervision onward, BrainDINO consistently outperformed DINOv3 by a substantial margin ($51.3$ vs.\ $81.3$ days at $20\%$; $49.5$ vs.\ $77.2$ days at $100\%$; all $p<0.05$).
 The strongest performance was observed at $40\%$ supervision (MAE $46.7 \pm 4.1$ days).
 MRI-specific baselines BrainIAC and BM-MAE remained numerically close to BrainDINO across all regimes without reaching statistical significance, reflecting the high-variance nature of this small-sample task.
-Complete results are provided in Supplementary Table~16.
+Full results across all data ratios appear in Supplementary Table~11.